beyzaD/food-app/readme.md

 # FoodApp Sample App

-A .NET Core Api and Angular UI implemented as Cloud Native App with step by step [Installation Scripts](/az-cli/)
+A .NET Core Api and Angular UI implemented as Cloud Native App with Azure DevOps deployment and step by step [Installation Scripts](/az-cli/)